sergei-mironov/htvm/README.md

 Log
 ===

+#### 10.11.2018
+ * Improved FFI.
+Now it should be possible to allocate tensors from Haskell
+ * Added stub for tests
+ * Learned about `-XTypeApplications` option

 #### 06.11.2018
  * Write FFI stub

 #### 05.11.2018
  * Complete the bare-minimun EDSL, implement simple compile routine

 #### 25.10.2018
  * Fix assign error.
 Drop show instance for StmtCtx, unfortunately.

 #### 24.10.2018
  * Printer compiles

 #### 22.10.2018
  * Started to implement Printer

 #### 17.10.2018
  * Demo exposes DSL which compiles somehow

 #### 15.10.2018
  * Write this README.md